Stakeholder engagement and key topics by region

 This year work tables have been developed with two communities (Melinka and Calbuco) seeking to work together for the well-being of the community.
 All the meetings were virtual due the covid situation.

 |Customers||Transparency and sustainable public information about our operations||Cermaq Chile provides information on e.g. sea lice, any escapes or wildlife interactions on its website for some farms to ensure easy access and to comply with requirements in the ASC standard.|

 Also Cermaq Chile is committed to sustainable salmon farming has 3 third party certifications to prove its commitment:

 ASC Social and environmental responsibility

 BAP 4 Stars: Quality, food safety, environment, safety and occupational health and social responsibility

 |Local communities||Positive ripple effects of the industry and local challenges||Cermaq has met with local administration and politicians in the municipalities where the company has operations to inform about and discuss current and planned activities as well as opportunities for growth and development.|

 We buy all services and goods locally where they are available, from food, to carpentry, boat-service, net-repair etc.

-Cermaq has also arranged open days at some of our sea sites, inviting local communities to visit and learn more about our operations.
+Due to the Corona pandemic, we have not been able to arrange open days at any of our sea sites during 2020.
+Normally, we would invite local communities to visit us and learn more about our operations.

 |Local communities||Beach cleaning campaign to reduce ocean plastics and improve local environment||Summer temps were hired to help us remove garbage and plastic waste and clean the beaches during summer.|